 DEQ has released new requirements for managing stormwater under the Clean Water Act.
 For information on the program and areas covered, please click on the following link.

 What is Stormwater Runoff?

 Stormwater runoff is flow that is generated from rain or snow that falls on hard surfaces (e.g., roof tops, driveways, roads, and parking lots).
 The flow (runoff) generated from these surfaces enters local streams, rivers, canals, and drainageways during and immediately following a storm event instead of soaking into the ground.
 This causes a problem because the ground can no longer act as a sponge absorbing water or filter pollutants.
-As a result, more water and dirtier water enters streams and rivers quicker resulting in flooding, erosion, and degraded water quality.
+As a result, more contaminated water enters streams and rivers quicker, resulting in flooding, erosion, and degraded water quality.